 Over 380,000 people call Bakersfield, home.
 What was once a sleepy town is now the 9th largest city in California and growing.
 While public transportation is available, most people rely on their cars to get around.

 The city’s infrastructure hasn’t kept up with this massive growth.
 More traffic means more accidents.
 When these accidents are serious, that can even mean catastrophic injuries and even death.
-If you or a loved one were seriously injured in a car accident in Bakersfield, you have the right to seek compensation.
+If you or a loved one were injured in a serious car accident in Bakersfield, you have the right to seek compensation.
 Call The Dominguez Firm at 800-818-1818 today for a free consultation.
 We’re available to visit you at your home or hospital at a moment’s notice.

 What follows is a guide to Bakersfield car accidents, your rights if you were seriously injured and how The Dominguez Firm can put its 30+ years of experience to work for you.